Are There More Developers Than We Think?

 It seems if merely downloading some code makes one a developer... we have a serious respectability problem as a profession.

-GitHub account != professional developer (Score:1)
+GitHub account != professional developer (Score:5, Insightful)

 There is a typical logical disconnect in this summary.
 A lot of GitHub accounts are for students and people who are just hobbyists.
 Therefore a GitHub account doesn't equate to a professional developer.
 Also, multiple GitHub accounts per person is not abnormal.